 Thinkers’ Corner features theoretical essays on everything from politics to the paranormal, science to religion, crime to love, offering a different way of thinking best described as Rational Holism.

-Globalisation is built upon monoculture, where everything has to be big, and the same the world over.
+Globalization is built upon mono-culture, where everything has to be big, and the same the world over.
 Global brands reinforce this growing attitude.